ich777/docker-dirsyncpro/README.md

 This Docker will download and install DirSyncPro.
 You can sync your files to another offsite SMB, FTP and WebDAV share with encryption by CryFS.
 You can also use this tool to duplicate your files on the server to another directory.

-Also there is a commandline mode without the GUI, please be sure that you put your config file in the main directory of the Docker and specify it.
+Also there is a commandline mode without the GUI, please be sure that you put your config file in the main directory of the Docker and specify it without the '.dsc' extension.

 Encryption by CryFS is also supported if you want to sync your files to an external server and have extra security (see the Run example with encryption by CryFS).
 CryFS splits (according to the set blocksize) and encrypts your files with aes-256-gcm and your choosen password.